 The Social Security Administration (SSA) relies on doctor's records and medical evidence to determine whether you are disabled.
-Although the SSA will request records from the list of providers you have given them, it is your responsibility to ensure that the agency has received all of your pertinent medical records, and that your doctor has provided the information in a helpful way.
-Submitting accurate and complete information from the doctor(s) who treats you for your impairment is vital to winning your claim.
+Although the SSA will request records from the list of doctors you have given them, it is your responsibility to ensure that the agency has received all of your relevant medical records, and that your disability doctor has provided the information in a helpful way.

 You need to provide medical records only from the doctors who have treated you for your disabling condition.
 If you have multiple disabilities, you will need to provide the SSA with medical records from all of the different doctors who have treated you.